 The background of the shot also needed changing.
 It was, of course, modern London so we created a DMP (Digital Matte Painting) using elements we’d gathered for previous shots, along with animating some boats of the river and little atmos in the air to tie it all together.

-This shot demonstrates how we can create a complex shot with limited time and budget.
 With careful planning and by combining our on-set and post-production skills, we can help you achieve incredible results for even the most complex shots.